swaptacular/swpt_debtors/README.md

 *swagger-ui-image*.
 Both images are generated from the project's [Dockerfile](../master/Dockerfile).

 * The `app-image` contains all the necessary services.
-The main provided service is the [Simple Issuing Web API].
+The most important provided service is the [Simple Issuing Web API].
 This is a server Web API, which allows debtors to issue new currency tokens into existence.
-Normally, to "talk" to the debtors agent, the currency issuers will use a [currency issuing client app].
+Normally, in order to "talk" to the debtors agent, the currency issuers will use a [currency issuing client application].

 * The `swagger-ui-image` is a simple [Swagger UI] cleint for the server Web API, mainly useful for testing.